dabingcheerup/Notebook/research/a-comprehensive-survey-of-graph-embedding.md

 Definition 5.
 The first-order proximity（edge weight sij） between node vi and node vj is the weight of the edge eij , i.e., Ai,j .
+It compares _the direct connection strength between a node pair._

     -The edge weight sij is generally treated as a measure of similarity between the nodes vi and vj.
 The higher the edge weight, the more similar the two nodes are expected to be.

-The second-order proximity compares the similarity of the nodes’ neighbourhood structures.
-The more similar two nodes’ neighbourhoods are,the larger the second-order proximity value between them.
+The second-order proximity compares _the similarity of the nodes’ neighbourhood structures._ The more similar two nodes’ neighbourhoods are, the larger the second-order proximity value between them.
     -Let si = [si1, · · · , sin] denote the first-order proximity between vi and other nodes.
 Then, second-order proximity between vi and vj is determined by the similarity of si and sj.

 ####Probelm setting